camunda/camunda-docs/docs/components/concepts/clusters.md

 ## Autopause

-Free and Free Trial plan `dev` (or untagged) clusters are automatically paused 8 hours after the creation of the cluster or since it was last resumed from a paused state.
+Free and Free Trial plan `dev` (or untagged) clusters are automatically paused 8 hours after the creation of the cluster or since you last resumed it from a paused state.

 No data is lost while a cluster is paused.
 All execution and configuration is saved, but cluster components such as Zeebe and Operate are temporarily disabled until you resume the cluster.